6. OPERATING POLICIES & PROCEDURES

 - Require, by contract, that service providers understand and agree to abide by College policies and procedures regarding identity theft: and

-- Require, by contract, that service providers report any red flags to the Dean of Finance or the College employee with primary oversight of the service provider.
+- Require, by contract, that service providers report any red flags to the Chief Financial Officer or the College employee with primary oversight of the service provider.

-- Program Updates: The Dean of Finance will periodically review and update the Identity Theft Prevention Program to reflect changes in risks.
-In so doing, the Dean of Finance will consider the institution’s experiences with identity theft, changes in the means by which identity theft occurs, changes in identity theft prevention and detection methods, and changes in the way business relationships are structured with other entities.
-After considering these changes, the Dean of Finance will determine whether changes to the program, including the type of red flags, are warranted.
+- Program Updates: The Chief Financial Officer will periodically review and update the Identity Theft Prevention Program to reflect changes in risks.
+In so doing, the Chief Financial Officer will consider the institution’s experiences with identity theft, changes in the means by which identity theft occurs, changes in identity theft prevention and detection methods, and changes in the way business relationships are structured with other entities.
+After considering these changes, the Chief Financial Officer will determine whether changes to the program, including the type of red flags, are warranted.

 For additional information, please refer to the Fair and Accurate Credit Transactions Act (FACTA) of 2003.